 We believe that the arts are transformative, that cultural and identity expression are critical to student development, and that creativity is essential to a vibrant living and learning community.

-The network is a communication hub that connects UCLA students with artists and arts institutions for free or discounted concerts, plays, contests, mixers, classes, exhibitions, and more.
+The network is a communication hub that connects UCLA students with opportunities to engage in artistic, creative, and expressive pursuits.

-* Sign up here! for our twice-monthly newsletter.
+- Sign up here! for our email newsletter.

 Submit an Event or Opportunity